mpdf/mpdf.github.io/reference/mpdf-variables/keepcolumns.md

 ---

 <div class="alert alert-info" role="alert" markdown="1">
   **Note:** This variable originally started with an uppercase letter (<= mPDF 2.2).
 Support for the uppercase version was removed in mPDF >= 6.0
 </div>

-Set this variable to <span class="smallblock">TRUE</span> and columns will be written successively i.e. there will be no balancing of the length of columns.
+Set this variable to `true` and columns will be written successively i.e. there will be no balancing of the length of columns.

 ```php
 <?php
 $mpdf->keepColumns = true;

 ```